-Nowadays, the sustainability evaluation concept of agricultural entrepreneurship has become as one of the most prominent subjects among the researchers and policymakers.
-Despite the existence of numerous frameworks for assessment, there is no common agreement on selecting sufficient indicators for assessing the sustainability of agricultural enterprises.
-This goal was pursued with an emphasis on applicability by adopting a descriptive-analytical approach based on a survey with the Delphi technique.
-For this purpose, first, a conceptual framework for the identification of components, criteria, and indicators of sustainable agricultural entrepreneurship was determined, and then the set of indices that could signify the status of sustainability in agrarian entrepreneurship activities in rural areas of Kurdistan province in Iran were extracted with the help of a panel of experts consisting of 30 entrepreneurs, university instructors, and experts on agriculture in Kurdistan.
-The data collected from the panel was analyzed by multi-criteria decision-making method, namely Fuzzy Topsis.
-The results suggested a framework of indicators for the assessment of the sustainability of agricultural enterprises in the study area.
-The ultimate objective of this study was to discuss and test a suggested framework to improve for broader use in similar regions.
+Nowadays, the concept of sustainability assessment in agricultural entrepreneurship is one of the most prominent research subjects among researchers and policymakers.
+Although there are numerous sustainability assessment frameworks for agricultural enterprises, the selection of sufficient indicators is still a matter of debate.
+This study aimed to fill this gap with an emphasis on applicability by adopting a descriptive-analytical survey using the Delphi method.
+To this end, a conceptual framework for the identification of components, criteria, and indicators of sustainable agricultural entrepreneurship was first developed.
+Then, a set of indices capable of signifying the status of sustainability in agricultural entrepreneurship activities in rural areas of the Kurdistan Province, Iran, were extracted using the opinions of a panel of experts, consisting of 30 local entrepreneurs, university instructors, and experts on agriculture.
+Data collected from the panel was analyzed by fuzzy TOPSIS, as a multi-criteria decision-making method.
+The results revealed the indicators of the sustainability assessment framework for agricultural enterprises in the study area.
+The ultimate objective of this study was to discuss and test the proposed framework to broaden its applicability to similar regions.